 In order to prove your discrimination claim, it’s likely you will work with your attorney to gather the following forms of evidence: your personnel file, the employee handbook and company policies, physical evidence of the discrimination, medical and mental health records, and witness information.

-An Arkansas employment discrimination lawyer can help you file your claim and successfully prove your workplace discrimination case.
+An Arkansas workplace discrimination lawyer can help you file your claim and successfully prove your workplace discrimination case.
 You may be eligible for the following damages: back pay, front pay, lost benefits such as health, vacation, sick leave, and pensions, reinstatement, reasonable accommodations, or compensatory and punitive damages.

 We have decades of experience with employment law, and our extensive knowledge of federal and state regulations will help you obtain justice and appropriate compensation.
 For a free evaluation of your claim, contact us today.